Parallelism and Time in Hierarchical Self-Assembly: Time complexity lower bound for hierarchical partial order systems

 \opt{normal}{ \begin{proof} \ProofHierPartialOrderSlow \end{proof}

 Although our assembly time model describes concentrations as evolving according to the standard mass-action kinetic differential equations, Lemma~\ref{lem-conserve-mass} is the only property of this model that is required for our proof of Theorem~\ref{thm-hier-partial-order-slow}.
-Even if concentrations of attachable assemblies (and thus their associated attachment rates in the Markov process defining assembly time) could be magically adjusted throughout the assembly process so as to minimize the assembly time, so long as the concentrations obey Lemma~\ref{lem-conserve-mass} at all times, Theorem~\ref{thm-hier-partial-order-slow} still holds. }
+Even if concentrations of attachable assemblies (and thus their associated attachment rates in the Markov process defining assembly time) could be magically adjusted throughout the assembly process so as to minimize the assembly time, so long as the concentrations obey Lemma~\ref{lem-conserve-mass} at all times, Theorem~\ref{thm-hier-partial-order-slow} still holds.

+For example, staged assembly~\cite{DDFIRSS07} is a relaxation of the mass-action model that obeys Lemma~\ref{lem-conserve-mass}, in which certain assemblies are artificially prevented from interacting by being kept in separate bins before being mixed.
+Theorem~\ref{thm-hier-partial-order-slow} implies that staged assembly gives no time speedup on partial order systems if the completion time in each bin is taken into account in measuring the time complexity. }

-\section{Assembly of a Shape in Time Sublinear in its Diameter}
+\section{Assembly of a shape in time sublinear in its diameter}

-\opt{submission}{This section states and outlines the ideas of the proof of the following theorem, which shows that relaxing the partial order assumption on hierarchical tile systems allows for assembly time sublinear in the diameter of the shape.
-Section~\ref{app-sec-fast-rectangle} expands on these ideas in more detail.}
+\opt{submission}{This section states and outlines the ideas of the proof of the following theorem, which shows that relaxing the partial order assumption on hierarchical tile systems allows for assembly time sublinear in the diameter of the shape. }

 \opt{normal}{This section is devoted to proving the following theorem, which shows that relaxing the partial order assumption on hierarchical tile systems allows for assembly time sublinear in the diameter of the shape.}